shdev2018/DailyChallenge_Repo-Csharp/README.md

 # DailyChallenge_Repo
-Repo for all daily practice coding challenges.
+Repo for all daily C# challenges.